rubys/showcase/app/views/docs/roles/Visiting-Studio.md

 At the top right of the page will be a francise logo.
 Click on it to return to the home page the event.

-At the top left of some pages will be a green ⓘ symbol.
-Click on it to get help.

 Look for a green Studios button.
 This will take you to where you will do most of your work.

 ## Studios